Boris Skossyreff: Andorran proposition

 Skossyreff proposed to make Andorra one of the most important business centers in the world, where banks, financial entities and international companies would not waste time installing their social domicile there, taking advantage of the tax regime.
-He asked for a reward in return for his gift to the Andorran people - for the General Council to proclaim him Prince of Andorra.
-According to later legends, Boris's proposal was almost entirely supported by the Chamber; with only one adviser against the remaining twenty-three who formed the council, the monarchy was instituted.
-Boris was accompanied by his young partner, the American millionaire Florence Marmon, who was the former wife of Howard Carpenter Marmon.
+In return for his new proposals, he asked the General Council to proclaim him King of Andorra.

+Skossyreff's proposal was almost entirely supported by the General Council, with only one adviser against the remaining twenty-three who formed the council, the monarchy was instituted.
+While modern sources have variously dated Skossyreff's proclaimation to between 6 July and 8 July, contemporary sources reported that Skossyreff proclaimed himself as King of Andorra on 11 July.

+Skossyreff was accompanied by his partner, the American millionaire Florence Marmon, who was the former wife of Howard Carpenter Marmon and lived together with Skossyreff as early as December 1932 in Mallorca.
+Marmon saw Skossyreff's campaign as a drive for freedom from the antiquated system of government, but commentators also speculated that Marmon had her own ambition of becoming a queen.

+Skossyreff then declared war on the Bishop of Urgell.
+When Skossyreff attempted to re-enter Andorra from the "exile" after his proclaimation, he was stoppped by the Spanish Chief of Vigilance at La Seu d'Urgell.
+He responded by announcing:

 "We have conquered the country in the name of the King of France (the Duc de Guise) as his Lord Lieutenant, but not at his delegated representatives [...]
 When we have taken possession of the country I will offer it to the Duke.
 My army is composed of 500 volunteers [...].
 They have pledged themselves to free Andorra from French control and hand it to us.

-— "Boris I" speaking to The Times.
+During an interview with The Times on 18 July, Skossyreff suggested that he was still planning to enter Andorra with his forces "very soon".

 Detention

 The pretended reign of "King Boris I" was only to last for a few days.
-Boris declared war on the Bishop of Urgell, who asked the Spanish authorities to act.
-The Spanish Civil Guard sent three constables and a sergeant to La Seu d'Urgell to apprehend Boris.
+While France did not intervene, the Bishop of Urgell commanded the Spanish Civil Guard to arrest Skossyreff; they sent three constables and a sergeant to La Seu d'Urgell to apprehend him on 20 July 1934.
 The next day he was transferred to Barcelona, where he was placed before a judge.